Praseetha-KR/imagineer/src/_posts/2015-05-11-the-why-of-video-compression.markdown

 This article explains the importance of video compression through some interesting figures.

 Video comprises of collection of picture frames, picture is composed of pixels (aka picture elements).
-So lt's start from pixels.
+So let's start from pixels.

 A pixel is the unit of display screen.
 Typically pixel is represented by RGB plus an alpha value, RGB (red, green, blue) values changing from 0-255 and alpha value on a scale of 0 to 1 with fractions.
 So each value can have 256 values = 2^8, that is 8 bits.